The Virtual Petrified Wood Museum. Dedicated to the Exhibition and Educational Study of Permineralized Plant Material

 Tree Fern Aerial Root

-A cross-section of this aerial root, found in the mantle of a tree fern, reveals the central, star-shaped xylem strand.
-As the aerial root developed, primary xylem grew from five different points.
+A cross-section of an aerial root found in the mantle of a tree fern reveals the central, star-shaped xylem.
+As the aerial root developed, primary xylem grew from five to nine different points.
 Metaxylem was then produced towards the center forming a star shape.
 Phloem tissue developed between the arms of the star.
-The aerial rootlet pictured above comes from a permian aged Brazilian tree fern (Titea singularis).
-The picture was taken at 40x.
-Below one can see the specimen from which the micrograph was taken.
+Cortical tissue and air spaces surround the xylem and phloem tissues.
+A sheath made of sclerenchyma cells enclosed the cortex.
+The root epidermis and cortical cells outside the rootlet proliferated to produce a dense mass of parenchyma tissue that held the root zone together.

 Tree Fern